Mike Smith (decathlete): Biography

 Smith still holds the world's best performance for the 3 combined throwing events in decathlon (shot put, discus, javelin).

 Smith retired from the sport of decathlon in 1999 and went on to a career in financial services and wealth management.
-He also works for CBC Television Sports and CTV Television as a color commentator for track and field events; in this capacity, he received a Canadian Screen Award nomination for Best Sports Analyst at the 10th Canadian Screen Awards as a commentator for CBC Television's coverage of the 2020 Summer Olympics.
+He also works for CBC Television Sports and CTV Television as a colour commentator for track and field events; in this capacity, he received a Canadian Screen Award nomination for Best Sports Analyst at the 10th Canadian Screen Awards as a commentator for CBC Television's coverage of the 2020 Summer Olympics.